ushantukey/Banking-DashBoard/README.md

 ## 1. Project Title / Headline
 💡 **Smart Banking Insights: Data-Driven Financial Dashboard**

-An interactive Power BI dashboard built to analyze and visualize customer transactions, account distribution, and fee revenues—powered by Python for preprocessing, MySQL for data storage, and Power BI for analytics.
+An interactive Power BI dashboard built to analyze and visualize customer transactions, account distribution, and fee revenues — powered by Python for preprocessing, MySQL for data storage, and Power BI for analytics.

 ---